prititaliya/COMP1010/README.md

 # COMP1010
- This the all program and the assignment of the course of COMP1010 from university of manitoba
+these are the programs and assignments of the course of COMP1010 from university of manitoba